Aldershot Town F.C.: Administration and return to Conference

 Aldershot Town fans in 2022, in an away match against Woking.

 In the summer 2012, a major shareholder suffered a major stroke, debilitating him and creating a financial insecurity that would prove dangerous come the following year.
 In May 2013, Aldershot Town announced that they were in financial difficulties, with players' wages going unpaid.
 The Chief Executive, Andrew Mills, announced his resignation saying that there was no evidence that the major shareholder Kris Machala had the ability to fund the club.
 Director Tony Knights admitted that the club has been "haemorrhaging money".
 On 2 May 2013, just five days after their relegation from the Football League, Aldershot Town officially entered administration.
 The club fell with debts of over £1 million.

 On 1 August 2013, Aldershot Town confirmed the takeover of the club by a consortium led by former chairman Shahid Azeem.
 In conjunction, the club announced the agreement of a lucrative deal with Chelsea to host a significant number of matches played by the Chelsea Academy and Reserves over the next two years.

 Aldershot Town were relegated from the National League in 2019 after finishing 21st.
 However, they were reprieved from relegation after Gateshead were administratively relegated.

 The 2019–20 National League was suspended in March 2020 due to the COVID-19 pandemic with the Shots finishing in 18th place based on points per game.
 Aldershot Town finished 15th in the 2020–21 season finishing with 52 points.
 In the 2021–22 season they finished 20th and in the 2022–23 season they finished 18th.

+On 4 November 2023, Aldershot became the first non-league side to score 7 goals against an EFL opponent in an FA Cup match, beating League Two outfit Swindon Town 4-7 in the FA Cup first round, having held a 0-7 lead after just 58 minutes.
+This had happened before on 18 November 1905 when Crystal Palace beat Chelsea 7-1 due to Chelsea fielding their main XI against Burnley on the same day and being forced into playing a reserve side consisting of mostly amateurs, however this took place in the third qualifying round and therefore is not considered for this record.

 In 2024–25, Aldershot reached the final of the FA Trophy for the first time in their history, after defeating local rivals Woking 2–1 in the semi-finals.
 En route to the final, Aldershot also beat Sittingbourne, Boreham Wood, Wealdstone, as well as an 8–0 away win at Chertsey Town.
 In the final, Aldershot defeated Spennymoor Town 3–0 in their first visit to Wembley Stadium.

+On 5 January 2026, a club statement announced that director Deane Wood had taken over the role of chairman and owner, after outgoing chairman Shahid Azeem and another director John Leppard had written off their entire loans to the club and transferred all of their shares to Wood at no cost.